souvikhaldar/souvikhaldar.info/content/programming/merge_conflict_fugitive.md

 9. Once all conflicts are resolved, you can do `:only` from the split you want to keep and leave the `vimdiff` mode.

 # Conclusion
-After having resolved the conflicts, trying you should do `git merge --continue` after staging your changes.
+After having resolved the conflicts, you should do `git merge --continue` after staging your changes by doing `git add <files>`.
 There are multiple ways you can go about resolving conflicts, let me you how you are doing it, in vim ;)
 Catch me up on [twitter](https://twitter.com/s0uvikhaldar)